alturkovic/url-utils/README.md

 ## Importing into your project using Maven

-Add the JitPack repository into your `pom.xml`.
+Add the JitPack repository to your `pom.xml`.

 ```xml